Bodmer/SdFat/README.md

 (The SD library makes the equivalent class global without modifications) There may be an easier way to do this but it works OK.

-The line to add is 'extern SdFat SD;', this must be addedat around line 283 after the SdFat class is specified.
-When the change has been made the following line sequence should appear in the SdFat.h file:
+The line added is 'extern SdFat SD;' at around line 283.
+Thus the following line sequence appears in the SdFat.h file:

   extern SdFat SD; //<<= Line to add, the next 2 lines are ALREADY in the file, they